BOARD OF DIRECTORS

 Adele Hall, late community volunteer and matriarch of Hallmark Cards, served as chair from 2011 to 2013.
-Adele forged new partnerships with YMCA both locally in Kansas City and nationally, and she also created a vision for YVC to be in 100 communities throughout North America.
+Adele forged new partnerships with YMCA, both locally in Kansas City and nationally, and created a vision for YVC to be in 100 communities throughout North America.

 Don Sloan, a late partner at KPMG Peat Marwick, served as chair from 1996 to 2011.
 Don’s long tenure as chair meant he led YVC through launching affiliates in dozens of new communities while focusing on ensuring financial stability of YVC Headquarters.

 YVC’s late Founding Board Chair Dr. Rich Davis, founder of KC Masterpiece, served as YVC’s first board chair when it separated as an independent nonprofit in 1992 until 1996.
 He assembled a strong board that met monthly to ensure YVC would get off to a solid start as a national nonprofit based in Kansas City, Missouri.
 Under his leadership YVC successfully implemented a growth strategy launched by a $1 million grant from the W.K.
 Kellogg Foundation.